nboyers/nobosoftware-website/README.md

-## Nobos Software LLC Website
+## Professional Portfolio - AWS Solutions Architect & Mobile Developer

-Welcome to the official GitHub repository for the Nobos Software LLC website.
-This project is built using React and showcases our expertise in iOS and Android application development, as well as our robust cloud hosting solutions.
-The site features an overview of our services, information about our products, and a contact page.
+Welcome to my professional portfolio repository.
+This React-based portfolio showcases my expertise as an AWS Solutions Architect, mobile app developer, and cloud computing specialist.
+The site highlights my key projects including the Valto iOS app, infrastructure-as-code expertise with CDK/Terraform, and contributions to the AWS GitHub repository.

 ## Table of Contents